YGOhappy123/Saigon-Steps-AI-Training/README.md

    ```

 **Note:** You might consider running this project on a `python virtual environment` to prevent dependencies conflicts with local environment.

-## Before You Run

-Before running the project, make sure to set up the database and environment variables:

-1. Create a `.env` file:

-   In the root directory of your project (at the same level as `.env.example`), create a `.env` file.

-2. Add the `src/dataset` folder:
-   Provide the model with the dataset for shoe detection in YOLOv8 format with `train` subfolder, `valid` subfolder, `test` subfolder (optional) and `data.yaml` file.

-3. Populate the environment variables:

-   Copy the variables from `.env.example` into `.env` and replace the placeholder values with your actual configuration.

-   **Notes:**

-   - You must replace `<DATASET_PATH>` with the actual path to the `src/dataset` directory on your machine.

-4. For collaborators:

-   If you are a collaborator on this project, please contact the project owner to obtain the values for the environment variables and model dataset.

 ## Development